-- You can get a fast coverage decision only if you are asking for coverage for medical care you have not yet received.
-(You cannot get a fast coverage decision if your request is about payment for medical care you have already received.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision. - If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+You can get a fast coverage decision only if you are asking for coverage for medical care you have not yet received.
+(You cannot get a fast coverage decision if your request is about payment for medical care you have already received.)
+2020 Evidence of Coverage for PERS Essentials Rx 803 (HMO) 171 Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

+- You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision. - If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
 (For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.)